The Essential Garden

 Welcome to The Essential Garden.

-The Aurora Area Interfaith Food Pantry planted their first raised garden bed in April 2020.
-During the height of the COVID-19 pandemic, pantry staff and volunteers were able to plant nine additional garden beds and create a 680 square foot overflow area.
-This giving garden brought so much joy during the never ending quarantine, we deemed it “Essential”.
+The Aurora Area Interfaith Food Pantry planted its first raised garden bed in April 2020.
+During the height of the COVID-19 pandemic, pantry staff and volunteers planted nine additional garden beds and created a 680 square foot overflow area.
+This giving garden brought so much joy during the never-ending quarantine; we deemed it “Essential.”

 Why start a giving garden?
 The coronavirus pandemic has left millions of families without stable employment.
 According to Feeding America, more than 50 million people, including 17 million children, may experience food insecurity.

 How can I get involved?
 Getting involved is easy.
-Individuals, groups or organizations interested in garden work can email our Outreach and Program Coordinator, Becky Dunnigan, by clicking here.
-She is also available by phone at (630) 692-3061.
+Individuals, groups or organizations interested in garden work can email our Volunteer Coordinator, Marcy Robles, by clicking here.
+She is also available by phone at (630) 692-3056.